 In the long term, there are only benefits to demolishing outdated buildings.
-Many buildings in our inner cities are often derelict and taking up space that could be put to better use.
-A shocking number of potential homes in the UK are empty – the highest it’s been for 20 years.
+Many buildings in our inner cities are often derelict and take up space that could be put to better use.
+A shocking number of potential homes in the UK are empty.
+This is the highest it’s been for 20 years.
 This could go a long way to solving the increasing homelessness problems faced by UK cities.

 As well as pressing concerns over providing housing and spaces to live and work for our inhabitants, it is clear our world is becoming increasingly based online.
 This creates new challenges for our towns and cities, as online shopping begins to take over.

 In addition to residential developments and demolishments, councils are increasingly beginning to regenerate outdated shopping centres.
 This in turn means that they offer more than just a place to shop or a route to work.
 Projects such as the Broadmarsh shopping centre in Nottingham and the Highcross in Leicester come at a key time.